david125tran/NC-Weather-API/README.md

 To find out your MySQL 'host' and 'user' type this in the MySQL workbench and execute:
 SELECT user();
-It will return the 'host' and 'username' in this format:
+It will return the 'host' and 'user' in this format:
 user@host
-For example: root@local host where 'root' is the 'user' and 'localhost' is the 'host'